 Understanding Customs, Duties, and Taxes

-Duties are fees imposed on imported goods.
+• Duties: Fees imposed on imported goods.
 They depend on the product type, origin, and value, and they can increase the overall shipping cost.
-Taxes, such as VAT or GST, are levied by the destination country on imported goods.
-Budgeting for these payments is vital to avoid surprises.

 Reducing Shipping Costs and Maximizing Efficiency